graham83/marketMakerImitate/README.md

 4. Run feed forward and backgward propagation on the training set using MLP.fit
 5. Score the model on the test set using MLP.score

-### ML 101 - Normalize and scale your inputs
+### ML 101 - Normalize your features
-Using raw inputs, the learning curve is quite erratic and generalises poorly since the trainer ends suddenly.
-You can force it to continue training to improve performance however it is standard practice to normalize input features.
+Using raw inputs, the learning curve is quite erratic and generalises poorly since the trainer stops after 2 consecutive training loss increases.
+A good reminder why it is standard practice to normalize your features.

 ![Market Maker No Normalization](https://github.com/graham83/marketMakerImitate/blob/master/Without%20Normalization.png)